*You must have Universal Control installed in order to mix loopback layers on macOS*

 *The streams consolidate inside of UC so you can balance your loopback Mix.*

 Using Revelator with Multiple Sources when running as a Single Audio Device :

 1. Open Studio One and select Revelator as the Audio Device.

 2. Use the Revelator Template inside Studio One 5 for a quick setup.
 (More tips are located in the template)

-4. Open a Second sound application and select the Revelator as the device.
+4. Open a Second application, such as OBS, and select the Revelator as the device.
 Set the channels in the application to route to

 Input/Microphone = Revelator Loopback 1

 - Open UC, in the "Loopback 1" Layer, turn down the microphone fader, and bring up the "Loopback 1" fader.

 5. Open a third sound application, ex (Ableton, Logic, etc.), and select the Revelator as the audio device.